GitMeLyK/BatchOS/README.md

 # BatchOS

+### UPDATE: Development is currently paused.
+Development priority has gone to my HQ9+ implementations.
 Project BatchOS - pushing Batch to the limit.
 A mini operating system with functionality.

   BatchOS is a project that aims to create a mini-OS that can run within Windows.